 Well that’s exactly why.

 Mortgage brokers are a people of trust.
-They are the ones folks go to when looking for a good mortgage deal.
+People go to them when looking for a good mortgage deal.
 If you were the bank, say the broker gets you a lot of clients, would you bother paying him a small (compared to the loan) fee?
 Of course not.
 That’s why brokers exist.

 How do you become a mortgage broker?